 In August 2018 the Association received in donation 7ha of land (partly forested, partly arable) in the Apennine mountains, in a small village called ‘Cerreto’.

-We are about to create a Food Forest on one of the plots which in the past was used for grazing and conventional agriculture.
-At the moment the land is very compacted and dry.
+Starting August 2019 we started creating our first Food Forest on one of the plots which in the past was used for grazing and conventional agriculture.
+At that time the land was very compacted and dry.

-Our aim is to transform it into a more biodiverse and resilient ecosystem by creating a Food Forest: a low-maintenance, multi-functional system, which mimics the natural processes of a forest.
+Our aim was to transform it into a more biodiverse and resilient ecosystem by creating a Food Forest: a low-maintenance, multi-functional system, which mimics the natural processes of a forest.